frplc/crawler-worker-php/README.md

-# Crawler worker in PHP
+# Crawler worker on PHP

 Skeleton of worker as part of distributed crawling system